 First, the timing must be right.
 If the person just got high, you can be certain that anything you say is misread or not heard, despite the head nods and agreeable yes’s.
-The best time to approach the issue is when the drug addict is not high, calm, with no attention on something urgent like late rent or some such problem.
+The best time to approach the issue is when the person is not high, calm, with no attention on something urgent like late rent or some such problem.
 Open the conversation by being interested in their life as a drug user.
 Ask them what it is like to be on drugs?
 Typically they’re very willing to tell you all about it.
 Be interested in what they have to say.
 Keep questioning move in the direction of “doesn’t it hurt?” or “how does your wife feel about it?” and similar questioning.
 Do not be too hasty.
 There is no rush; it can sometimes take 3 or 4 different conversations at different times, sometimes more.

 But all you’re attempting is to bring the person to look at possibly getting help, just to look at it.
 There is a case where a person worked with a best friend that was lost to drug addiction, spending over three months coaxing him to get some help with the above guidelines.
-Near the end, he brought over a couple of pamphlets from 2 different drug rehab treatment programs and just left them on a coffee table without the addict’s knowledge.
-A few days later, the addict called this person and said: “Thanks, I’m in a drug rehab and getting better.”
+Near the end, he brought over a couple of pamphlets from 2 different drug rehab treatment programs and just left them on a coffee table without the person’s knowledge.
+A few days later, the individual called this person and said: “Thanks, I’m in a drug rehab and getting better.”
 So don’t lose hope if the person doesn’t flip around in the first few days or weeks.
-Just stay interested; helpful, friendly and do not be judgemental or evaluate for the person.
+Just stay interested; helpful, friendly and do not be judgmental or evaluate for the person.
 Just care.

 If this fails or you feel you just don’t have it in you to do it, you can hire the help of a professional drug interventionist.
 It doesn’t matter where you live; assistance is possible to save this person’s life.
 We connected people to interventionists to help their loved one get into rehab.